Sustainable and responsible investing

 Voting Policy and Corporate Governance

 SPF uses a specific voting approach to monitor material affairs of all listed companies and real estate companies in which we invest.
 Material affairs are affairs that will probably have a considerable effect on the capacity of the company to create long-term value.
-CTI also implements our voting policy.
+Our policy for good governance focuses on protecting SPF’s interests as a shareholder while at the same time living up to our responsibility as a shareholder.

-In total, SPF voted at 1,257 meetings in 2022.
-We voted 52 times on climate-related proposals, of which 8 concerned proposals regarding the transition as a consequence of climate change.
+In total, SPF voted at 930 meetings in 2023.
+We voted 68 times on climate-related proposals, of which 14 concerned proposals regarding the transition as a consequence of climate change.
+To see how SPF voted, click here.

 Exclusions